top of page

 Anna recorder.jpg

-The community around Greenwich Steiner School (GSS), where our daughter went too for seven years had the biggest impact on all our lives.
+The community around Greenwich Steiner School (GSS), where our daughter went to for seven years, had the biggest impact on all our lives.

-I got to immerse myself into a way of life that followed the seasons, the natural development of a child, where play, art, music and rituals are just as important as any math equation.
+I got to immerse myself into a way of life that followed the seasons and the natural development of a child, where play, art, music and rituals are just as important as any math equation.
 I loved it all.
-In this diverse community I learned about: the Steiner philosophy, Bach Flower Essences, meditation, Osho, Family Constellations, Homeopathy, Art Therapy, Bothmer Movement, just to name a few.
-I also met interesting, weird and fascinating humans.
+In this diverse community, I learned about: the Steiner philosophy, Bach Flower Essences, meditation, Osho, Family Constellations, Homeopathy, Art Therapy, Bothmer teachers, just to name a few.

-I am eternally grateful for GSS as this was when I discovered that I love organising heart-lead events and working with artists and facilitators.
+I am eternally grateful for GSS, as this was when I discovered that I love organising heart-led events and working with artists and facilitators.

-And from 2021 I hosted series of online and face to face events at The Monday Club with different facilitators that opened our mind and hearts.
+In 2021, I hosted a series of online and face-to-face events at The Monday Club with different facilitators that opened our minds and hearts.

 I co-created short courses and workshops with a few of the facilitators.

-I am also open to collaborations with other event organisers or humans that need help weaving heart and soul into their events.
+I am also open to collaborations with other event organisers or humans who need help weaving heart and soul into their events.
+I am currently settled in Copenhagen, Denmark, learning Danish and keen to develop my skills further in the event industry.

 From my heart, Nora